cuijiyao01/docker-k8s-training/docker/Exercise 4 - Images.md

 ## Step 5: Examining an images history

 Use the `docker history` command to examine the history of your custom image.
 Can you see what the drawback of using `docker commit` is?

+## Step 6: Pushing the image to a registry

+The computer **pvxka22.wdf.sap.corp** runs a docker registry to which you can push your image.

+Use the `docker tag` command to tag your image correctly so that the registry is used.
+The name of your image should be **evil_nginx** with the name of your training VM as release tag.
+For instance, if you are working on pvxka07, tag your image like **"\<registry name\>/evil_nginx:pvxka07"**.

+Use `docker push` to upload your image to the registry.